 - Switch and use deals.
 Before switching funds, make sure you’ll be able to carry over your waiting periods.
-Make sure you check out any sign-up deals every time you switch to save cash.
+Make sure you check out any sign-up deals every time you switch.

 When comparing health insurance, the treatments and extras you’re covered for will vary based on the price you pay.
 If you want insurance that covers someone other than yourself, you may want to research child, family or joint health insurance.

 Three benefits of health insurance

 There are a number of things that can affect the cost of your health cover, including: